-In accordance with ABR 1.3.2 for all F2 classes a safety strap connecting the competitor's wrist to the control handle must be provided by the competitor and used during all flights A pull test shall be applied separately to the safety strap when attached to the competitor's wrist.
+In accordance with ABR 1.3.2 for all F2 classes a safety strap connecting the competitor's wrist to the control handle must be provided by the competitor and used during all flights A pull test shall be applied separately to the safety strap.
 This pull test will be applied according to each class specification concerning the lines' pull test.